sicXnull/Posq-1/doc/README.md

-Phore Core
+POSQ Core
 =====================

 Setup
 ---------------------
-[Phore Core](http://phore.org/wallet) is the original Phore client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Phore transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[POSQ Core](http://posqcoin.com) is the original POSQ client and it builds the backbone of the network.
+However, it downloads and stores the entire history of POSQ transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Phore on your native platform.
+The following are some helpful notes on how to run POSQ on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/phore-qt (GUI, 32-bit) or bin/32/phored (headless, 32-bit)
+- bin/32/posq-qt (GUI, 32-bit) or bin/32/posqd (headless, 32-bit)
-- bin/64/phore-qt (GUI, 64-bit) or bin/64/phored (headless, 64-bit)
+- bin/64/posq-qt (GUI, 64-bit) or bin/64/posqd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run phore-qt.exe.
+Unpack the files into a directory, and then run posq-qt.exe.

 ### OSX

-Drag Phore-Qt to your applications folder, and then run Phore-Qt.
+Drag POSQ-Qt to your applications folder, and then run POSQ-Qt.

 ### Need Help?

-* See the documentation at the [Phore Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [POSQ Wiki]() ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Phore Forum](http://forum.phore.org/).
+* Ask for help on [BitcoinTalk]() or on the [POSQ Forum]().
-* Join one of our Slack groups [Phore Slack Groups](https://phore.org/slack-logins/).
+* Join one of our Discord groups [POSQ Discord Groups]().
-* Join our Discord server [Discord Server](https://discord.gg/dTRhamf)

 Building
 ---------------------
-The following are developer notes on how to build Phore on your native platform.
+The following are developer notes on how to build POSQ on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)